gkunal8019/Chaina-Vector-Database-/README.md

 ---

 Feel free to explore the provided links for detailed documentation, code samples, and tutorials.
 If you have any questions, feedback, or suggestions for improvement, please don't hesitate to open an issue or contribute to this repository.
-Thank you for choosing Tencent Cloud VectorDB!
+Thank you for choosing <span style="color:#005CAF;">Tencent Cloud VectorDB</span>!